 The objective of this section is to set out some, but not necessarily all of the matters which need to be considered in planning and constructing a land development project.
-The aim is to provide information for professional and constructing and constructing a land development project and to require geotechnical e pertise in projects where land stability could be an issue or where earthworks other than of a mine mature will occur.
+The aim is to provide information for professionals involved in designing and constructing a land development project and to require geotechnical expertise in projects where land stability could be an issue or where earthworks other than of a minor nature will occur.

-The geo-protessional needs to be involved in the choice of final land form.
+The geo-professional needs to be involved in the choice of final land form.
 This decision depends on many factors which may be specific to the development.
 These include the relationship with surrounding landscapes, the size of the development, the proposed and existing roading patterns, the preservation of natural features, wāhi tapu, and other historic and archaeological sites, the land stability and underlying structural geology, the function and purpose of the development and the potential for flooding, and erosion and other natural hazards and events including earthquakes.
 The aim is to also give guidance on the identification of and assessment of the order of importance of the above factors which will vary from project to project.